Jeddah at a Glance

 For some expats, working in Jeddah’s metro area can mean moving all the way to Yanbu al Bahr, 350 km to the north.
 In the 1970s, a Royal Commission designated this small town to serve as an industrial district and cargo port.
 Today, Yanbu has several refineries, a plastics factory, a cement factory, a gas plant, and a desalination facility.

 The city houses a sizable foreign population composed of non-Saudi Arabs, Turkish residents, and people from various countries in South Asia, Europe, and North America.
-Well-off expats settle in one of Yanbu’s gated communities, The Cove or Arabian Homes.
-They send their children to Yanbu International School and spend their leisure time at Mövenpick’s five-star beach resort.
-Their life tends to be somewhat claustrophobic, in comparison to that of expats working in Jeddah.
+Well-off expats often settle in one of Yanbu’s gated communities, such as The Cove or Arabian Homes.
+They frequently send their children to Yanbu International School and spend their leisure time at Mövenpick’s five-star beach resort.
+However, their life tends to be somewhat claustrophobic, in comparison to that of expats working in Jeddah.